Shim Eun-kyung: Career

 Shim next starred as the eccentric savant pianist heroine in Naeil's Cantabile, a Korean drama adaptation of Japanese manga Nodame Cantabile.
-However, the series was a critical and commercial flop, and Shim was criticized for her acting in the series.
+However, the series was a critical and commercial flop, and Shim took criticism for her acting in the series.

-Shim returned to film, starring in animated prequel Seoul Station directed by Yeon Sang-ho, revenge thriller Missing You, and Queen of Walking, which Shim calls a turning point in her career.
+Shim returned to film, starring in Seoul Station directed by Yeon Sang-ho, who also directed Train to Busan (where she also made a cameo appearance), revenge thriller Missing You, and Queen of Walking, which Shim calls a turning point in her career.
 In 2017, she starred alongside Ji Chang-wook in the action thriller Fabricated City and alongside Choi Min-shik in the election film The Mayor.
-In 2018, she starred in The Princess and the Matchmaker, the second installment of the "divining art trilogy" after The Face Reader; and black comedy film Psychokinesis.
+In 2018, she starred in The Princess and the Matchmaker, the second installment of the "divining art trilogy" after The Face Reader; and black comedy Psychokinesis.

-In 2019, Shim made her Japanese film debut in The Journalist and gained good reviews for her performance as a Japanese reporter who delves into a government corruption scandal targeting the Abe administration.
-She won the Best Actress award at the Mainichi Film Awards, and subsequently the Best Actress award at 43rd Japanese Academy Awards in the following year after.
+In 2019, Shim made her Japanese film debut in The Journalist and received positive notices for her performance as a Japanese reporter who looks into a government corruption scandal centered on the Abe administration.
+She won the Best Actress award at the Mainichi Film Awards, and subsequently the Best Actress award at 43rd Japanese Academy Awards the next year.
 She also starred in the film Blue Hour, a story of an unusual friendship.
 She won the Best Actress award at the Takasaki Film Festival for her performance.

 In 2020, Shim returned to Korean entertainment with the finance drama Money Game.

-In 2022, Shim was invited sit on the jury bench of the 35th Tokyo International Film Festival.
+In 2022, Shim was invited to sit on the jury bench of the 35th Tokyo International Film Festival.

+In May 2023, Shim Eun-kyung signs an exclusive contract with Fanfare.